reconjs/workspace/README.md

 There are no devtool plugins but a bundler does need to be configured to create client and server bundles.

+## Getting Started

+Currently, this library isn't being published because it doesn't work yet.

+### How do I navigate the repo?

+- `examples` contains locally runnable projects for testing the packages.
+- `packages` contains the publishable packages that make up the core functionality.

+### Which example should I start with?

+`examples/hello-world` is the simplest.

+`examples/lolalemon` will demonstrate how this scales to a real use case.

 ## Packages

 `@reconjs/recon` is a package for library authors to build new Recon APIs, including the ones in this repo.

 - `@reconjs/core` for framework-agnostic Recon APIs.
-- `@reconjs/server` for server-specific Recon APIs.
+- `@reconjs/server` (TODO) for server-specific Recon APIs.

 There are also general packages starting with `@reconjs/utils-` that even non-Recon projects can use.